yukw777/EILEV/README.md

 ![Teaser](figures/teaser.png)

 EILEV is a novel training method that can elicit in-context learning in vision-language models (VLMs) for egocentric videos without requiring massive, naturalistic egocentric video datasets.
-It is an extension to the preliminary work done in [VideoBLIP](https://github.com/yukw777/VideoBLIP), which is basically EILEV with a context size of 0.
+It is an extension to the preliminary work done in [VideoBLIP](https://github.com/yukw777/VideoBLIP), which contains models trained using EILEV with no in-context examples.

 ## Setup